H-Moji-H/Retail-Sales-Analysis/README.md

 - **Scalability Considerations:** It optimizes data storage, processing, and analysis.

 ## Technologies Used
+- Python
-- Python (Pandas, NumPy, Matplotlib, Seaborn, Statsmodels)
+  Pandas library, NumPy, Matplotlib, Seaborn, Statsmodels)
 - Jupyter Notebook
 - Time-Series Forecasting (ARIMA)
 - Power BI for the dashboard (the screenshorts are in the report)